airbrake/node-airbrake/Readme.md

 The timeout after which to give up trying to notify Airbrake in ms.

+### airbrake.proxy = null

+The HTTP/HTTPS proxy to use when making requests.

 ### airbrake.requestOptions = {}

 Additional request options that are merged with the default set of options that are passed to `request` during `notify()` and `trackDeployment()`.